gpaumier/gp2/src/articles/2010-03-04 wikimedia-user-experience-programs.rst

 .. highlights::

     Over the years, the design of MediaWiki has been solely driven by software developers.
 This has caused an unfortunate technology-based approach of the front-end and the features (implemented or missing), relying mostly on the implementation model.
-The consequence is that the interface & features are too far from the users’ mental model.
+The consequence is that the interface & features are too far from the users' mental model.

 .. class:: rowspan-2
 .. sidebar::